mongodb/docs/source/includes/list-table-feature-policies-list-options.rst

    :header-rows: 1
    :widths: 20 10 60 10

    * - Option
      - Type
      - Description
      - Required?

    * - ``--limit``
      - integer
      - Number of items per page, up to a maximum of 500.
 Defaults to ``100`` if not specified.
      - no

-   * - ``--maxDate``
-     - string
-     - Return events whose created date is less than or equal to it.
-     - no

-   * - ``--minDate``
-     - string
-     - Return events whose created date is greater than or equal to it.
-     - no

-   * - ``--orgId``
-     - string
-     - Unique identifier of the organization for which to retrieve events.
-     - yes

    * - ``--output``, ``-o``
      - string